tlpss/workshop-icra-2022-cloth-keypoints/README.md

 The keypoint detection code can be found here: https://github.com/tlpss/keypoint-detection

 ### Local Installation
-- git clone the repo `git clone https://github.com/tlpss/keypoint-detection#c793f3cf6d803d942054a36ae9b44c410cffa2b3` in the `keypoints` folder.
+- git clone the repo at the specific commit using `git clone https://github.com/tlpss/keypoint-detection && git checkout c793f3cf6d803d942054a36ae9b44c410cffa2b3` in the `keypoints` folder.
 - Follow the instructions at https://github.com/tlpss/keypoint-detection to install the dependencies.

 ### CNN